aculab-com/AculabCall-Example/README.md

 ### 3. Install the pods for ios

-In the example-AculabCall folder (react-native-aculab-client/example-AculabCall) run
+In the root folder run

 ``` node
 npx pod-install
 ```

-OR install pods directly from ios folder (example-AculabCall/ios) using
+OR install pods directly from ios folder (yourProject/ios) using

 ``` node
 pod install